 Provide a clear, concise description of your proposed research, using the adjudication criteria outlined below.
-Applications including a randomized controlled trial (RCT) have specific requirements with respect to formatting.
+Applications including a Randomized Controlled Trial (RCT) have specific requirements with respect to formatting.
 Furthermore, specific considerations will be taken into account in review of all applications including an RCT.
 Please consult RCT Evaluation Criteria and Headings for more information.
-Specific considerations will be taken into account in the review of applications in the Commercialization committee and Indigenous Health Research committee as indicated below.
+Applications with a commercialization project have specific criteria for the evaluation of the required Research/Technical Plan and Commercialization Plan.
+Specific considerations will be taken into account in the review of applications in the Indigenous Health Research (IHR) committee, as indicated below.